pairnon/BorrowedTime/README.md

-# funny-game
+# BorrowedTime
-Funny Game Java Plugin
+BorrowedTime Java Plugin

-*This plugin is currently in a testing state!*
+*A plugin where time is of the essence...*